Causes of Car Accidents in New Jersey

 The Centers for Disease Control and Prevention (CDC) estimate that 10 million Americans are involved in car accidents each year.
-These accidents often result in serious injuries, or even death.
-Car accidents are the leading cause of death for teens, and many accidents can be prevented.
-There are numerous factors that can contribute to a car accident that may make contacting a New Jersey car accident lawyer worthwhile.
+These accidents often result in serious injuries or even death.
+Car accidents are the leading cause of death for teens, and many collisions can be prevented.
+There are numerous causes of car accidents in New Jersey that make contacting a local attorney worthwhile.

-Some car accidents may be caused by environmental factors that are outside a driver’s control.
+Some car accidents are caused by environmental factors that are outside a driver’s control.
 These may include:

-If part of the car, such as brakes, tires, or suspension system, fails while the car is in motion, it can be difficult to avoid a car accident.
-Older cars are particularly susceptible to failure, but some cars may have inherent design flaws that can endanger drivers.
+If part of the car, such as brakes, tires, or suspension systems, fails while the vehicle is in motion, it can be difficult to avoid an accident.
+Older cars are particularly susceptible to failure, but some vehicles may have inherent design flaws that can endanger drivers.
 Vehicle manufacturers may be liable for injuries caused by defective auto parts, but drivers also have a responsibility to properly maintain their vehicles.

 Unsafe roadway design

-Roadways should be designed to maximize safety, but poor weather conditions or changes in traffic pattern can present unforeseen hazards for drivers.
-Other dangerous road design flaws such as poorly placed lane mergers, insufficient lighting, or pedestrian crossings can endanger drivers.
-Improper use of traffic signals such as traffic lights, stop signs, and speed limit signs can also cause driver confusion and result in car accidents.
+Roadways should be designed to maximize safety, but poor weather conditions or changes in traffic patterns can present unforeseen hazards for drivers.
+Other dangerous road design flaws include poorly placed lane mergers, insufficient lighting, or obscured pedestrian crossings.
+Improper use of traffic signals such as traffic lights, stop signs, and speed limit signs can also cause driver confusion and cause car accidents in New Jersey.

-Federal, state, and municipal governments are responsible for maintaining roadways.
+Federal, state, and municipal governments are responsible for maintaining public roadways.
 Road surfaces and signs must be kept in good condition in order to prevent car accidents.
-When inclement weather hits, roadways should be sufficiently salted or sanded, and debris should be removed, before it becomes a hazard to drivers.
+When inclement weather hits, roadways should be sufficiently salted or sanded, and debris should be removed before it becomes a hazard to drivers.

-Drivers who use cell phones, eat or drink, or otherwise get distracted while driving are the leading cause of car accidents.
-Drivers must maintain focus at all times in order to safely operate their vehicle.
+Drivers who use cell phones, eat or drink, or otherwise get distracted while driving are the leading cause of local car accidents.
+Drivers must maintain focus at all times in order to safely operate their vehicles.
 Using a cell phone or other handheld device while driving quadruples a driver’s chances of getting into an accident.
-Moreover, drivers who text and drive are 23 times more likely to be involved in a collision.
+Moreover, motorists who text and drive are 23 times more likely to be involved in a collision.

-Driving above the speed limit can cause drivers to lose control of their vehicles and decreases reaction time for sudden hazards they may encounter.
-Speed is a factor in about one-third of car accidents nationwide, and car accidents involving speeding are more likely to result in serious injury.
+Driving above the speed limit can cause drivers to lose control of their vehicles and decreases reaction time to any sudden hazards they may encounter.
+Speed is a factor in about one-third of car accidents nationwide, and collisions involving speeding are more likely to result in catastrophic injury.
 Other reckless behaviors, including tailgating, ignoring traffic signals, changing lanes suddenly, and failing to use turn signals can also catch other drivers off guard and cause a multi-vehicle collision.